Asian College of Journalism

 8. The ACJ Awards Committee reserves the right to request nominees to authenticate the publication of their work(s).
 This includes proof of publication, or, where such proof is not available, a letter of authentication from the publisher or editor.

-2. The deadline for nominations/entries is extended to March 12, 2018.
+2. The deadline for nominations/entries is February 25, 2019.
 Entries submitted after this date will not be considered.

 The Jury for the Awards is being finalised and will be announced soon.